belgort-clark/CTEC-126-Project-1/README.md

 # CTEC 126 - Project 1

+This project is worth 8% of your final grade in CTEC 126.

 ## Penguin Nation News

 This project will have you code the JavaScript that completes the Penguin Nation News page.